 “I never realised the effect that gambling had on me, like the blood flowing.
 If you don’t recognise this, you don’t have control.
 I was never aware of my breathing, my pulse, now I know what it is, I can nip it in the bud”.

 “I learnt about the mental issues that are linked with gambling and how they affect you.
 I know to use music to relax … Now I will take all day to do something, put the music on and work away at it …”.

 “I know what it is like to be addicted, it never worries me now.
 I like to go in and have a look around, I will watch others play – it is my free time”.

-Sue is available to talk with work teams or community groups about ways of identifying and dealing with problem gambling.
-She can run one-off informal workshops to generate discussion about gambling and its links with other addictions and mental health.
+Sue and Ben are available to talk with work teams or community groups about ways of identifying and dealing with problem gambling.
+They can run one-off informal workshops to generate discussion about gambling and its links with other addictions and mental health.

 For all enquiries, please email Sue Bertossa at email@example.com. or Ben Riley at firstname.lastname@example.org